Treatment of Knee osteoarthritis:

 Kinesio tape application to relieve pressure on the knee joint.

-At Elite Physiotherapy & Sports Injury Centre we also use some special machines to alleviate your pain and other symptoms of knee arthritis such as Ultrasound (US), Combo Therapy, and Paraffin Wax Bath (PWB), etc.
+At Elite Physiotherapy & Sports Injury Centre we also use some special machines to alleviate your pain and other symptoms of knee arthritis such as Ultrasound (US), Combo Therapy, Paraffin Wax Bath (PWB), etc.

 Trending treatments we offered at our physiotherapy clinic are- Wet cupping, magnetotherapy, Hydrotherapy, etc.